What is Agentic Engineering?

 - Best for: Features spanning multiple files, refactoring, bug fixes with clear repro steps

-Workflow Agent
+AI as Workflow Agent

-Section titled “Workflow Agent”AI manages multi-step workflows, you set goals and constraints.
+Section titled âAI as Workflow AgentâAt the far end of the spectrum, AI manages multi-step workflows, while you set goals and constraints.

 - What it does: Handles entire workflows including planning, implementation, testing, and iteration